willfindlay/honors-thesis/thesis/thesis.md

 ## Classic BPF

-In 1992, McCanne and Jacobson [@bpf] introduced the original BPF\footnote{Hereafter, we will refer to the original BPF as {\itshape Classic BPF} to avoid confusion with eBPF and the BPF programming paradigm.}
+In 1992, McCanne and Jacobson [@bpf] introduced the original BPF\footnote{Hereafter, I will refer to the original BPF as {\itshape Classic BPF} to avoid confusion with eBPF and the BPF programming paradigm.}
 or *Berkeley Packet Filter* as a mechanism for capturing, monitoring, and filtering network traffic in the BSD kernel.
 Classic BPF's primary insights were two-fold: